 Step 5: Attend the auction and bid

-At the auction, you’ll be with other investors like yourself.
+At the tax foreclosure auction, you’ll be competing with other real estate investors with similar intentions to your own.
 Everyone wants the property, so have your bidding strategy ready so you can act fast.
 The home typically goes to the highest bidder.
 Knowing the values in the area and how much the home may be worth once you fix it up is important.
 This determines if your investment is worth it.

 Step 6: Pay for the home if you win the bid

-If you win the auction, you’ll typically need cash or a certified check to close out the deal.
-Some counties require it right away and others give you a few days to settle the deal.
+If you win the tax foreclosure auction, you’ll typically need cash or a certified check to close out the deal.
+Some counties require payment immediately, while others give you a few days to settle the deal.

 Step 7: Transferring the deed